ptgott/comment-navigator/ROADMAP.md

 ## Next up in the MVP (by priority)

-- Make this easily downloadable and determine the `@updateURL`, and `@downloadURL` user script headers (https://www.tampermonkey.net/documentation.php): Host this on a gist!

-  - Gists are GitHub repos--you can create/update them via the API (https://docs.github.com/en/rest/reference/gists).
-  - The gist should include the URL of the main repo in case users want to contribute!
-(Need to edit the bundle banner)
+- Dogfood the user script in staging

+- Add a license

+- Work out a deployment process.

-  - Look into using GitHub Actions (e.g. this one: https://github.com/marketplace/actions/gist-sync) to sync the gist with the latest bundle.
+  - Set up the GitHub action to sync with a public gist.
+Consider using this one (https://github.com/marketplace/actions/gist-sync) to sync the gist with the latest bundle.
 GitHub Actions is free for public repos (https://github.com/features/actions).
 Trigger the action when creating a release.
+  - Determine the `@updateURL`, and `@downloadURL` user script headers (https://www.tampermonkey.net/documentation.php)

+- Release v1

 ## Features for after the MVP